 Great Idea!!
 Let's get a scan or x-ray of some form to tell us how many parathyroid glands are bad, and where these bad parathyroid glands are located!
-(Oh Lord, I wish it were this simple!).
+(We wish it were this simple!).

 Us surgeons typically want to know what we are operating on before we operate.
 It makes us more confident before we put a knife on somebody's skin.
 Similarly, many of you will have an endocrinologist that wants to "see" the parathyroid tumor before he/she sends you to the surgeon.
 (Editor's note: this is the dumbest thing in the world--it is NOT the job of the endocrinologist to find the parathyroid tumor).
 Because us doctors like to "see" the tumor before we operate, we have been inventing different scans over the past 30 years in an attempt to "find the tumor".
 This page is all about that quest, and how dumb it really is--because it can't be done accurately.